-Name badges will be issued for the Pre-Congress and Scientific Congress and are required for admission.
-Spouse/guest badges will be issued and are required for admission to the Opening Ceremony, Plenary Sessions, and the Expo Hall.
-Badges must be worn at all times.
+Name badges will be issued for the Pre-Congress and Scientific Programs and are required for admission.
+Spouse/guest badges will be issued and are required for admission to spouse/guest activities and the Expo Hall.

 Can ASRM accommodate my disability?

 The American Society for Reproductive Medicine fully complies with the legal requirements of the Americans with Disabilities Act (ADA) and the rules and regulations thereof.
-Please notify the American Society for Reproductive Medicine, 1209 Montgomery Highway, Birmingham, Alabama, USA, 35216, telephone 1-205-978-5000, a minimum of 10 working days in advance of the event if a reasonable accommodation for a disability is needed.
+Please notify the American Society for Reproductive Medicine Administrative Office at 1209 Montgomery Highway, Birmingham, Alabama, USA, 35216, telephone 1-205-978-5000, a minimum of 10 working days in advance of the event if a reasonable accommodation for a disability is needed.